callmedarkfried/ooer/devlog.md

 		- simply repeats what you tell it to say.
 	- cmd
 		- opens another terminal
+	- ls
+		- lists files and directories in current directory
 	- Terminals have the wrong taskbar icon currently

 ### Day 22-23